Mathematics Education (MTED)

 Satisfies: a university graduation requirement–senior capstone.

-This course is a practicum for Mathematics Education majors.
-The students will do a pre-student teaching classroom experience in a K–12 mathematics classroom (3 credits) and participate in a a seminar (2 credits).
-Lessons will be planned and taught.
-Emphasis will be on putting educational theory into practice and reflecting on the process, particularly in the areas of problem solving, the NCTM Standards, use of manipulative materials and assessment.
+Practicum for Mathematics Education majors.
+Students complete a pre-student teaching classroom experience in a K–12 mathematics classroom (3 credits) and participate in a a seminar (2 credits).
+Lessons are planned and taught.
+Emphasis is on putting educational theory into practice and reflecting on the process, particularly in the areas of problem solving, the NCTM Standards, use of manipulative materials, and assessment.

 MTED 490B.
 SENIOR CAPSTONE: SECONDARY PRACTICUM.
 5 Credits.

-Notes: MTED 490A fulfills the Capstone requirement for the BAE Math/Elementary majors, and MTED 490B fulfills the Capstone requirement for the BAE Math/Secondary majors.
+Notes: MTED 490A fulfills the Capstone requirement for the Math/Elementary majors, and MTED 490B fulfills the Capstone requirement for the Math/Secondary majors.

 Satisfies: a university graduation requirement–senior capstone.

-This course is a practicum for students majoring in Mathematics Education.
-The students will do a pre-student teaching classroom experience in a K–12 mathematics classroom (3 credits) and participate in a a seminar (2 credits).
-Lessons will be planned and taught.
-Emphasis will be on putting educational theory into practice and reflecting on the process, particularly in the areas of problem solving, the NCTM Standards, use of manipulative materials and assessment.
+Practicum for students majoring in Mathematics Education.
+Students complete a pre-student teaching classroom experience in a K–12 mathematics classroom (3 credits) and participate in a a seminar (2 credits).
+Lessons are planned and taught.
+Emphasis is on putting educational theory into practice and reflecting on the process, particularly in the areas of problem solving, the NCTM Standards, use of manipulative materials, and assessment.

 MTED 492.
 UNDERGRADUATE RESEARCH IN MATHEMATICS EDUCATION.
 1-4 Credits.